clios/qikstarter-agri/README.md

-# What is qikstarter?
+# What is qikstarter-agri?

-A demo kit for Quirino Province projects.
+A demo kit for Quirino Province Q-Agri MIS.

 _Note: Rename your repository and remove **.git** folder, then make your own initial commit._